UP Diliman University Student Council: 1913-1950

 On January 18, 1933, there was a student demonstration in support of the Hare-Hawes Cutting Act.
-President Quezon disapproved of the rally, saying that students should be studying for their examinations and should not participate in political affairs.
+Senate President Manuel L. Quezon disapproved of the rally, saying that students should be studying for their examinations and should not participate in political affairs.
 Students also held another rally the same year protesting a bill that would reorganize government personnel except legislators.
 Lawmakers who visited the university were booed and heckled.

 In June 1935, both USC candidates for the position of President received an equal number of votes, even after two hours of repeated deliberations.
 The candidates agreed to divide the term upon the behest of the council adviser, breaking the deadlock.

 In 1937, UP students and faculty campaigned for the right of Filipino women to vote.
 On February 5, 1939, the USC petitioned the BOR that it be given the power to elect the Editor-in-Chief of the Philippine Collegian.
 The USC reasoned that since it was the highest governing student body, it must be given control over the official student organ.

 In 1940, the USC office was moved to the second floor of the newly built Alumni Hall with the Philippine Collegian, The Philippinensian and the Institute of National Language.
 The USC also started to elect a Vice-Chairperson not from UP Los Banos Representatives.
 Instead they elected a student from Veterinary Science to be the Vice-Chair.

-1946 USC was revived after World War II together with other student organizations, notably the Junior and Senior Student Councils.
-USC passed a resolution affirming faith in UP President Gonzales amidst rumors the university was not satisfied with his administration.
-In April 1948 USC President Villanueva observed that a major problem in the university was the deficiency of the students in their command of English.
+In 1946, USC was revived after World War II together with other student organizations, notably the Junior and Senior Student Councils.
+USC passed a resolution affirming faith in UP President Bienvenido Ma.
+Gonzalez amidst rumors the university was not satisfied with his administration.

+In April 1948, USC President Villanueva observed that a major problem in the university was the deficiency of the students in their command of English.

-In 1950 Huks attacked the PC Detachment in Balara, sending dorm residents to take cover in basements and in the Law building.
+In 1950, Huks attacked the PC Detachment in Balara, sending dorm residents to take cover in basements and in the Law building.